Bugz-gg/visualgo/source/How_to_use.md

 ## Installation

-First, we are invitinig you to follow the **Getting started** guide in order to install Visualgo module on your device.
+First, we are inviting you to follow the **Getting started** guide in order to install Visualgo module on your device.
 You will then be able to freely import it in any *.py* file.

 ## How does it work ?